 Getty/Morsa Images

-Couples therapy is a type of psychotherapy first developed in the early 20th century.
+Couples counselling is a type of psychotherapy first developed in the early 20th century.
 At that time, this method primarily consisted of psychoeducation and advising couples separately on how to be "good spouses.”
-Couples therapy has since evolved and is now widely practiced worldwide as an evidence-based method that can be tailored to a couple’s unique needs.
+Couples therapy has since evolved and is now practiced worldwide as an evidence-based method that can be tailored to a couple’s unique needs and relationship issues.

 People seek guidance from a couples therapist for many reasons.
-For example, some couples may want to overcome communication problems or learn to resolve issues.
-They may also seek guidance for coping with trust issues (e.g., financial transparency, infidelity) or parenting challenges.
-In some cases, couples want to build greater intimacy and emotional connection.
-For others, individual mental health challenges can interfere with relationship dynamics.
-In such cases, people may opt to see a couples therapist in addition to their primary therapist.
+Some want to overcome communication problems, learn to resolve conflict, or get guidance for coping with trust issues (e.g., financial transparency, infidelity) or parenting challenges.
+Other couples want to build greater intimacy.

 Relationships in the UK have changed in many ways over the past several decades.
 Approaches to couples therapy reflect those changes.
-For example, couples therapy was once referred to as "marital therapy," in which the couple was assumed to be a man and a woman, were legally married, and conformed to a stereotypical set of roles in the family unit.
+For example, couples therapy was once referred to as "marital therapy," in which the couple was assumed to be a man and a woman, who were legally married, and conformed to a stereotypical set of roles in the family unit.
 Therapeutic approaches recognize that each relationship is unique, and many stereotypes associated with relationships and family are outdated.
-Additionally, the stigma associated with therapy of all types is diminishing, leading to greater acceptance and more couples seeking help.
+Additionally, the stigma associated with therapy is diminishing, leading to more couples seeking help.

 Diversity in modern relationships

-With the changing face of relationships comes a demand for more comprehensive approaches to couple’s therapy.
-Diversity in modern couples requires therapists to be more culturally sensitive, understand diverse communication styles, and navigate potential conflicts arising from different values and expectations.
-By openly discussing and navigating such differences, couples can build a stronger foundation for their relationship.
-Additionally, therapists can help couples cope with external stressors associated with diversity together.
+With the changing face of relationships comes a demand for more comprehensive approaches to couples therapy sessions.
+Diversity in modern couples requires therapists to be culturally sensitive, understand diverse communication styles, and navigate potential conflicts arising from different values and expectations.
+Additionally, therapists can help couples cope with external stressors associated with diversity.

 Evolving family dynamics

 “Unconventional” family structures can sometimes present unique challenges for couples.
 For example, blended families often must learn to manage new relationships between stepchildren, stepparents, and stepsiblings.
-In addition, when children or other common responsibilities are a factor, many blended families must accept past relationships as part of the new dynamic.
-Studies show that couples can benefit from psychotherapy at all stages of a relationship, which is relevant because a growing number of couples are waiting longer to get married, too.
+Studies show that couples can benefit from psychotherapy at all stages of a relationship, which is relevant because a growing number of couples are waiting longer to get married.
 The median age for men and women entering a first-time opposite-sex marriage was 32.7 and 31.2 years (respectively) in 2022.

 Increasing awareness of relationship counseling as a proactive tool

-Surveys suggest a significant rise in young people-including unmarried partners-seek couples counseling in the UK.
-Many see therapy as a proactive way to manage challenges rather than waiting until serious issues emerge.
+Surveys suggest a significant rise in young people, including unmarried partners-seek couples counseling in the UK.
+Many see therapy as a proactive way to manage challenges like communication issues rather than waiting until serious issues emerge.
 Some couples may also use therapy to maintain and improve their relationship, regardless of whether problems exist.

-Healthier communication patterns like active listening, assertive expression, and reducing blame language can help couples understand each other's needs and perspectives better.
+Healthier communication patterns like active listening and reducing blame language can help couples understand each other's perspectives.

-Developing strategies—guided by a therapist—to address disagreements constructively, navigate difficult conversations, and find compromise for both partners.
+Certain strategies can help partners address disagreements constructively, navigate difficult conversations, and find compromise.

-Gaining mutual understanding and insights into each other’s thoughts and feelings through therapy fosters greater compassion, connection, and long-term support.
+Gaining insights into each other’s feelings through therapy fosters greater compassion and connection.

-Developing healthier ways to express emotions and needs during couples therapy can strengthen emotional intimacy and relational connection.
+Developing healthier ways to express feelings can strengthen emotional intimacy.

-Learning coping mechanisms with the help of a therapist allows partners to manage stress and navigate challenges together through ongoing therapy sessions.
+Learning coping mechanisms allows partners to manage stress and navigate challenges together.

 Getty

-One of the most common types of relationship counseling includes an altered form of cognitive-behavioral therapy (CBT) designed to work in couple’s therapy.
-This type of therapy helps couples identify negative thought patterns that influence behaviors and work on changing them to improve the relationship.
-In some cases, therapists may meet with each partner in individual sessions to gain a more comprehensive perspective on the relationship’s challenges.
+One of the most common types of relationship counseling includes an altered form of cognitive-behavioral therapy (CBT) designed for couples.
+It can help partners identify negative thought patterns that influence behaviors and work on changing them to improve the relationship.

 How to find and choose the right provider

-When vetting counselors, seek recommendations from friends, family, or your primary care physician for therapists they've had positive experiences with.
 You might also utilize online therapist directories to filter by location and specialization.
-Consider their professional accreditation by checking if they're registered with an organization like the British Association for Counselling and Psychotherapy (BACP) or the British Psychological Society (BPS).
-Verify that the therapist holds an official professional title such as “psychotherapist” or “counsellor” and review their level of experience and training.
-Essential qualities in a therapist include, but aren’t limited to:
+You can check if a provider is registered with an organization like the British Association for Counselling and Psychotherapy or the British Psychological Society.
+Verify that they hold a professional title such as “psychotherapist” or “counsellor” and review their level of experience.

 Questions to ask before choosing a counselor